Meetem/FFmpeg-better-hap/README.md

     Basic idea here is to fix clone behaviour to force cloning into ffmpeg-git folder instead of reponame-git folder.
 4. Compile as usual.
-# If you don't want to bother with setting this stuff up, just use [ff-build.7z](https://github.com/Meetem/FFmpeg-better-hap/blob/better-hap/ff-build-mod.7z)

 FFmpeg README
 =============